c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 c.480 AD According to 'legend' Arthur was born at Tintagel castle, Cornwall, with Igraine his mother apparently dying in childbirth.

-[Conflicting with this are 7th Century Historical records (Life of Columba) that record an Artur (Arturius) being the son of Aiden 'Scotti' King of Dalreada from 574-608 AD.
-This Artur had a sister called Morgan!
+[Conflicting with this legend are 7th Century Historical records (Life of Columba) that record an Artur being the son of Aiden 'Scotti' who was the King of Dalreada from 574-608 AD.
+King Aiden was born in 532 AD.
+This Artur is considered by some to be a candidate for the legendary Arthur.

-Due to the dates of the 12 known battles of 'Arthur' and his death in 537 at Camlann then Arthur and this Arturius cannot be the same person]
+Due to the dates of the 12 known battles of 'Arthur' (Arturius) and his death in 537 AD at Camlann then Artur above and the famous Arthur (Arturius) cannot be the same person, if these dates are accepted as being correct, as his father King Aiden born in 532 AD would have been too young to be Arthur's father].

 488 AD German Jute King Hengist dies, succeeded by his son Aesc (d.512)